myles-lewis/cellGeometry/README.md

 correctly.
 For full package functionality, particularly with sparse matrices stored on disc in the h5ad format, we recommend that the Bioconductor packages zellkonverter, rhdf5 and HDF5Array must also be installed to be able to read h5ad files.
+If you are using Seurat, then it needs to be installed.
 We also recommend installing AnnotationHub to enable conversion of ensembl gene ids to symbols.

 ```
 # Bioconductor must be installed +/- updated first